 Since joining Simpson’s staff, Geelan has been integral in increasing the program's visibility.
 He coordinated the design and launch of the new www.simpsonathletics.com (2010), established the Storm’s social media channels on Twitter (2009), Facebook (2010) and Instagram (2014) and introduced live stats (2009) and live video streaming (2010) to Simpson’s fan-base.

-An active member of CoSIDA (College Sports Information Directors of America), Geelan is a three-time district award winner in the Fred S. Stabley CoSIDA Writing Contest.
+An active member of CoSIDA (College Sports Information Directors of America), Geelan is a four-time district award winner in the Fred S. Stabley CoSIDA Writing Contest.
 He also began serving as a district coordinator for the contest in 2014.

 Since coming to Simpson, Geelan has been the media coordinator for the 2009 Iowa Conference Volleyball Championship, the 2010 NCAA Regional Softball Championship, the 2010 Iowa Conference Wrestling Championship and the first and second rounds of the 2013 NCAA Women’s Basketball Championship.

 In addition to his gameday duties as a statistician, Geelan also handles public address duties for soccer, swimming, baseball and softball.